 Hewn from surrounding bush sandstone by 5756 Pte.
-W. T. Shirley as a memorial to fallen A.I.F. comrades, the Sphinx is approximately 1/8th the size of the Great Sphinx, located on Egypt’s Giza Plateau.
+W. T. Shirley as a memorial to his fallen comrades in the Australian Imperial Force (A.I.F.), the Sphinx is approximately 1/8th the size of the Great Sphinx, located on Egypt’s Giza Plateau.

 The memorial is located near the North Turramurra Gate and the Lady Davidson Private Hospital.

 in recognition of the selflessness and sacrifices

 Help us record history by adding to its record.